Acrofil/HotelWizzard/README.md

 - [2.3] Search by Client First and Last name's
 - [2.4] Show all reservations
 - [2.0] Back to Main Menu
+- [3] Search for clients
+- [3.1] Search for clients by first and last name
+- [3.2] Search for clients by the personal id
+- [3.3] Search for clients by the phone number
+- [3.4] Show all clients
+- [3.0] Return to main menu
 - [4] Edit Reservation
 - [5] Edit Client
 - [6] Delete Client